kaycebasques/technicalwriting.dev/searchboxes.rst

   varies.
 Some sites have it in the center.
 Others have it on the right.
 None had it on the left.
 Some have it take up the entire header.
 * Most sites keep the position of the search box consistent across pages.
-* There's usually a magnifying glass icon in the search box.
+* Not all sites put an icon in their search box, but when they do, it's **always** a magnifying glass.
 * The placeholder text varies a lot.
 Some search boxes have no placeholder text.
 The single word ``Search`` is the greatest common denominator.
 * Search boxes often expand when you focus them.